leaningtech/webvm/README.md

 <img src="/assets/result.png" width="70%" >

-You can now customize `dockerfiles/debian_mini` to suits your needs, or make a new Dockerfile from scratch.
+You can now customize `dockerfiles/debian_mini` to suit your needs, or make a new Dockerfile from scratch.
 Use the `Path to Dockerfile` workflow parameter to select it.

 # Local deployment